 As healthcare workers we have been called to provide care to others.
 This may often mean we do not take time to care for ourselves.
 During this stressful time, we want to provide you with some helpful resources to use in your own care.

-The best way to process your feelings and grief is by talking about it.
+The best way to process your feelings and grief is by talking about them.
 Anxiousness, depression, increased substance use, and insomnia are all common among anyone dealing with COVID-19, but especially for healthcare workers experiencing it every day.
 Find worksheets, podcasts, videos and more to help yourself feel better and less stressed.

 If you are having a crisis and need immediate assistance, please call the suicide prevention lifeline at 1-800-273-8255 or text HOME to 741741.

 A strong service-orientation, a lack of time, difficulties in acknowledging or recognizing their own needs, stigma, and fear of being removed from their duties during a crisis may prevent staff from requesting support if they are experiencing stress reactions.
 Given this, employers should be proactive in encouraging supportive care in an atmosphere free of stigma, coercion, and fear of negative consequences.